 The key view within Bovingdon is of the Ryder Memorial (the well) at the southern end of the village from both directions along the High Street/Chipperfield.
 This view is particularly important when entering the village from Chipperfield Road, with its open verges, as the dip and slight curve of the road create a significant view into the historical centre of the village.
 This also marks the southern gateway to the village, while the junction of Hempstead Road and the High Street is the northern gateway to the village.

-Bovingdon has no indoor leisure facilities, and has an overall shortage of outdoor leisure space, although it does have a football club with 2 full size pitches, a bowling club with a bowling green and a tennis club with 4 hard courts.
+Bovingdon has a football club with 2 full size pitches, a bowling club with a bowling green and a tennis club with 4 hard courts.
 The bowling green is located next to the Memorial Hall on the northern side of the High Street, while the football club and tennis club are located together off Green Lane.
 As well as sport, Bovingdon has a strong village community and a number of clubs and societies; the village also has a Memorial Hall which is very well used.

 Open Space and Wildlife sites